 AI Identity Protection for Creators

-Own yourself.
 Before AI does.

 Your name.
 Your voice.
 Your face.
-One playbook to protect all three.

 207M+

-Creators worldwide
+Creators worldwide1

 3sec

-To clone your voice
+To clone your voice3

 1,500%

-Deepfake growth since 2023
+Deepfake growth since 20234

-Three moves to protect your identity
+Three moves to

 An entertainment attorney would charge $15,000 to $25,000 to set all this up.
 You don't need a law degree.
 You don't need a Hollywood agent.
 You need three moves, each with two clear action areas, to build a wall between your identity and AI.
 The DIY Playbook walks you through every step.